EvoCatalysis/evocatalysis.github.io/_members/wenjun-xie.md

 ---

-Wenjun Xie is an incoming Assistant Professor in the Department of Medicinal Chemistry at University of Florida.
+Wenjun Xie is an Assistant Professor of Medicinal Chemistry at UF.
 He received his BS in Chemistry/Statistics and PhD in Physical Chemistry from Peking University.
-He completed his postdoctoral training in the Department of Chemistry at MIT and USC.
+He completed his postdoctoral training at MIT and USC with Nobel Laureate Arieh Warshel.